moderndatacompany/dataos.info/docs/interfaces/workbench.md

 ### Format

-It rearranges/restructures your SQL statements so they are readable and legible to everyone else.
-Think of it like someone with better calligraphy, rewriting your chicken feet-like handwriting.
+It rearranges/restructures the SQL statements so they are readable and legible to others.

 ### Tags

-It’s part of the best practice to declare tags for your saved benches, so they are searchable and discoverable later.
+It’s part of the best practice to declare tags for the saved benches, so they are searchable and discoverable later.

 Features like New Bench, Saved Benches, Zoom, Save, etc. are pretty straightforward, and we will not bore you with their details.